-Thinking About Conceiving?
-Why You Need a Prenatal Multi-Vitamin with B9
+Why You Need a Prenatal Multi-Vitamin With B9 - Quality for Life

 If you’re pregnant or thinking about getting pregnant, you probably have heard – take folic acid.
 That’s because folate/folic acid (also known as vitamin B9) is essential for fetal development.
 Your baby needs folate because it has a direct effect on DNA (1).
 Folate is an essential ingredient of one of the building blocks of DNA, thiamine.
 Without folate, your body may substitute a less effective backup building block called uracil, which can lead to birth defects, primarily spina bifida.

 Spina bifida occurs when the neural tube—a structure that encases the spinal cord—doesn’t fully close.
 This incomplete closure can happen near the neck or the buttocks and lead to a variety of issues.
 Because the spinal cord forms so early on, folic acid is critical in the first six weeks of development—a time when many women might not even know they’re pregnant.

 In utero nutrients influence out-of-utero health.
 That is why the official recommendation of The U.S. Preventive Services Task Force (USPSTF) is “all women who are planning or capable of pregnancy take a daily supplement containing 0.4 to 0.8 mg (400-800 μg) of folic acid.
 (2) Ideally, you should take folic acid supplements or make sure you’re getting enough folate from food if there’s even a chance that you could become pregnant or be pregnant already.
 That’s why we like you to start taking a prenatal vitamin at least three months prior to becoming pregnant—or, to be safe, during all years when you might become pregnant.